-Please note that applications for the Visiting Electives Programme are currently closed.
+Please note that applications for the Visiting Electives Programme is now CLOSED.

 The electives programme has three intakes throughout the year, with application rounds in March, August and November.
-The next application round will be available from 12th-25th March 2018, for placements commencing in September - December 2018.
+The next application round will be available in August 2018, for placements commencing in January - April 2019.

 Please email email@example.com if you have any questions.